alprael/ReadWithoutMe/README.md

             }
         }
  ```
+ Add this snippet directly under the TestInstrumentationRunner in the app module of the build.gradle file.
+ This compile option gives a path location for room to store it's 1.json file.

 ## User Stories
 * As a parent I want to be able to keep track of my children's reading while I cook dinner.